wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) require the licensee or manager to provide any information or assistance reasonably required by the inspector relating to any matter within the duties of the licensee or manager.

-    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, without reasonable excuse, refuses or fails to admit to any licensed premises any inspector who demands entry under this section.
+    (4) Every person commits an offence and is liable to a fine not exceeding $2,000 who, without reasonable excuse, refuses or fails to admit to any licensed premises any inspector who demands entry under this section.

-    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises, without reasonable excuse, refuses or fails---
+    (5) Every person commits an offence and is liable to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises, without reasonable excuse, refuses or fails---

     *   (a) to produce the licence or any document when required to do so under paragraph (a) of subsection (3); or

     *   (b) to provide any assistance or information when required to do so under paragraph (b) of that subsection.

-    Section 131(4): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 131(4): amended, on 1 December 1999, by [section 75(1)][462] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 131(4): amended, on 1 December 1999, by [section 75(1)][485] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 131(5): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 131(5): amended, on 1 December 1999, by [section 75(2)][462] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 131(5): amended, on 1 December 1999, by [section 75(2)][485] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 131A Building Act 2004